Lahic – Traveling the Best of Caucasus in Azerbaijan

-On the way we find the museum, next to the information desk where we would like to ask if there is a path to reach Xinaliq by feet, it’s only 40 km as the crow flies but we have to go back and take another route from Baku, in short, 400 km.
+On the way we stumble upon the museum, next to the information desk where we would like to ask if there is a path to reach Xinaliq on foot, it’s only 40 km as the crow flies but we have to go back and take another route from Baku, in short, 400 km.

 Nothing interesting apart from a huge bellow in wood and leather.
 The beautiful objects made by local craftsmen were once popular gifts for princes and kings, and today can be found in museums around the world, but here it doesn’t seem to be anything left.

 The guy in the museum then, he had a quite absurd tic.
 As he spoke every now and then he stopped, stuck out his tongue and made a snaky sound!
 Incredible!
 Reptilians are where you least expect them.

 We continue our tour to the village, which has preserved a pure and ancient atmosphere despite the tourism.
 In a carpet shop, a woman explains in Russian how well done the sewers of the city are, seems to be at least a thousand years old and still work perfectly.
 We go back to the tent and tomorrow we will return to Kurdamashi and then back to Baku.

 We hitch-hike just in perfect time to meet a landslide just before us.
 Ten minutes earlier and we could be under it.
 We wait almost one hour for the excavator to clean the road.
 We are back to our adoptive family in the evening.
 They ask us to make a pizza tomorrow.
 Not an easy task as they lack almost all basic ingredients, except the yeast.
 But we’ll try.